pduranti/mercadolibre.github.com/_posts/guide/2012-08-30-first-step.markdown

 	$("#code").tabNavigator();
 </script>

-## Public &amp; Private APIs {#apis}

-Our APIs are [RESTful](http://es.wikipedia.org/wiki/Representational_State_Transfer), which means that every url provides information on different business entities.
-We call this _resource_.
-The way you can operate on resources is by using HTTP _methods_ (see [HTTP Methods](http://www.w3.org/Protocols/rfc2616/rfc2616-sec9.html#sec9)).

-Our APIs will give you lots of information.
-Some of it is private, some of it is public.
-To access to public information you can use just an URL:

-<pre class="terminal">$ curl https://api.mercadolibre.com/countries</pre>

-But if you need to access to private informtaion you will get access only if you have an access token:

-<pre class="terminal">$ curl https://api.mercadolibre.com/users/me?access_token=...</pre>

 ## Authentication &amp; Authorization {#authentication-authorization}

 To allow an application to access to your data you need to be [authenticated](/authentication) in MercadoLibre and confirm using [authorization](/authorization) stage.